 Further Maths is another complete A level, above and beyond Maths A level.
 The combination of Maths and Further Maths is called "Double Maths", and for many university courses Double Maths is either compulsory or strongly preferred.
 Further Maths at A level extends the Algebra and Calculus studied in Maths A level.
 In Algebra we study complex numbers (which involve i, the square root of -1), hyperbolic functions (which have many similarities to trigonometrical functions yet are fundamentally different) and matrices.
 In Calculus we greatly extend the range of functions we can integrate by using hyperbolic and trigonometrical and inverse hyperbolic and inverse trigonometrical substitutions.
 The level of abstraction here is indicative of the progression towards study at undergraduate level, whether as part of a Maths degree or as part of a degree in one of the many subjects that require the study of Maths as part of a university course.
 Autumn, Spring and Summer terms This course builds on the skills and knowledge developed in the Maths A level.
-Students take four units: two compulsory units of Core Pure Mathematics and two optional units which are chosen by the class.
+Students take four modules: two compulsory units of Core Pure Mathematics and two optional units.
 The options are Further Pure Maths, Further Statistics, Further Mechanics and Decision Maths.
 While the first three options will be familiar to students, Decision Maths might not be.
 Decision Maths is a relatively new area of Maths involving the use of algorithms to improve decision making.
-The advent of computers capable of running algorithms at lightning speed has led to the surge of interest in Decision Maths.
-66 Perfect numbers like perfect men are very rare.
-99 René Descartes, philosopher Why study it and what skills does it develop?
-Further Maths A level is a second A level in Maths and is a subject in its own right.
+The advent of computers capable of running algorithms at lightning speed has led to a surge of interest in Decision Maths.
+Why study it and what skills does it develop?
+Further Maths A level is a second A level in Maths and is a completely separate subject to Maths.
 The aim is to build upon the skills developed in Maths A level and to increase both the depth and the breadth of subject knowledge.
-Further Maths an academically rigorous and demanding subject suited to students who are considering university courses in Computer Science, Engineering, Maths, Physics and other highly numerate disciplines or simply for those who really enjoy Maths!
+Further Maths an academically rigorous and demanding subject suited to mathematically capable students who are considering university courses in Computer Science, Engineering, Maths, Physics and other highly numerate disciplines or simply for those who really enjoy Maths!
 What prior knowledge and skills are required?
-Students should have, or be on target for, at least a grade A in Maths A level before considering A level Further Maths.
+Students should have, or be on target for, at least a grade B in Maths A level before considering Further Maths A-level.
 How is the course assessed?